Panzergruppe Guderian (game): Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion commented on using this as an educational aid, saying the game "is a superb representation of the German Blitzkrieg in Russia in 1941 — if the players take advantage of the possibilities.
 The rules are understandable enough that I have been able to give the game to students to play on their own."

-In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "Panzergruppe Guderian was an advance in the state of the art for operational simulations of World War II."
+In the 1980 book The Complete Book of Wargames, game designer Jon Freeman thought the game was marginally unbalanced in favor of the Germans, but commented, "Panzergruppe Guderian was an advance in the state of the art for operational simulations of World War II."
+He found the "system of untried units is a novel and interesting way to handle the qualitative differences between the German and Russian organizations during the period."
 However, Freeman did have issues with the variable and hidden strengths of Russian units, saying, "The extreme variation in actual combat strength is, however, too great for either realism or, certainly, play balance — which is not one of the game's strong points."
-Freeman concluded by giving the game an Overall Evaluation of "Very Good" for solitaire play, but only "Fair to Good" for multiplayer play.
+Although he thought the Russian player, always on the defensive, "would die of frustration — if boredom didn't put him to sleep", Freeman still concluded by giving the game an Overall Evaluation of "Very Good" for solitaire play, but only "Fair to Good" for multiplayer play.

 In the inaugural issue of SPI Revival, Ted Kim noted that the map was not geographically accurate, commenting that "it is clear distances are distorted from reality."
 He also pointed out that two urban centers – Gzhatsk and Kaluga – were on the wrong side of the river.
 However, he noted that the game "skillfully combined [various] elements to produce an exciting, fun and playable system that was not overly complex."
 He concluded, "There are many nits to pick in the area of simulation.
 But none are fatal to the system or to the fun."